 If you are planning to arrive in the United States within three days of the semester start date, ground transportation can be provided from either the Raleigh County Airport in Beckley, WV, or the Yeager Airport in Charleston, WV.
 You must notify ABC in advance by email or phone.

 Requirements for ABC Applicants Having F-1 Student Visas

 - Attend Appalachian Bible College, the school stated on the I-20.

 - Carry a full academic course load (twelve credit hours per semester) and make reasonable progress toward a degree.

 - Report any changes in status immediately to the college DSO.

 - Report to ABC's International Student Advisor/Designated School Official within one week of arriving on campus.
 You will be provided with ABC's International Student Handbook that will be of great assistance as you adjust to life in the United States.

 - The normal cycle to process these documents and records is four to six months.

-- A student studying at another U.S. college/university with a current I-20, who wishes to transfer to ABC, must contact ABC's Admissions Office to request admissions procedures and is advised to consult with their current college's International Student Advisor for transfer procedures.
+- A student studying at another U.S. college/university with a current I-20, who wishes to transfer to ABC, must contact ABC's Admissions Office to request admission procedures and is advised to consult with their current college's International Student Advisor for transfer procedures.

-You are encouraged to stay in regular contact with ABC’s Director of Admissions during the admissions process and with our International Student Advisor once you have completed the admissions process.
+You are encouraged to stay in regular contact with ABC’s Director of Admissions during the admission process and with our International Student Advisor once you have completed the admission process.
 Email is the best way to stay connected.
 Please let the Director of Admissions know when you are scheduled for your appointment with the American Embassy/Consulate, so that ABC staff can pray especially for you on that day.